 A degree in Transport Planning will not only provide you with a deeper understanding of these analytical and predictive tools, but also gives you:

-Hands on experience of collecting and evaluating data: the key to good planning
+- Hands on experience of collecting and evaluating data: the key to good planning

-Expertise in sustainable spatial analysis
+- Expertise in sustainable spatial analysis

-Deep insights into human travel behaviour to ensure plans are successfully implemented.
+- Deep insights into human travel behaviour to ensure plans are successfully implemented.

-And experience what it is like to be part of a project team working across disciplinary boundaries within the transport sector.
+You will also experience what it is like to be part of a project team working across disciplinary boundaries within the transport sector.
 Through this, gain insights into how planning, economics, environmental science, modelling and engineering can work together to develop sustainable solutions to global challenges.
 This industry-inspired approach will enable you to apply your knowledge to real-world issues in the field.

 Your colleagues will be among the best and brightest from Latin America to the Far East, from Africa to Europe and the UK.
-Together you will learn planning techniques that will help you develop transport networks that are founded on robust evidence, sustainable and equitable social principles, state-of-the-art modeling, accurate data analysis, and a profound understanding of human psychology.
+Together you will learn planning techniques that will help you develop transport networks that are founded on robust evidence, sustainable and equitable social principles, state-of-the-art modelling, accurate data analysis, and a profound understanding of human psychology.